West Nile fever: Epidemiology

-Outbreaks of West Nile virus encephalitis in humans have occurred in Algeria (1994), Romania (1996 to 1997), the Czech Republic (1997), Congo (1998), Russia (1999), the United States (1999 to 2009), Canada (1999–2007), Israel (2000) and Greece (2010).
+Outbreaks of West Nile virus encephalitis in humans have occurred in Algeria (1994), Romania (1996 to 1997), the Czech Republic (1997), Congo (1998), Russia (1999), the United States (1999 to 2009), Canada (1999–2007), Israel (2000), Greece (2010), and Israel (2024).

 Epizootics of disease in horses occurred in Morocco (1996), Italy (1998), the United States (1999 to 2001), and France (2000), Mexico (2003) and Sardinia (2011).

+In August 2024 in Warsaw the West Nile virus was identified in bodies of dead birds (Corvidae) while investigating an unusually high number of finds.

 Outdoor workers (including biological fieldworkers, construction workers, farmers, landscapers, and painters), healthcare personnel, and laboratory personnel who perform necropsies on animals are at risk of contracting WNV.

 In 2012, the US experienced one of its worst epidemics in which 286 people died, with the state of Texas being hard hit by this virus.

 Weather

 Drought has been associated with a higher number of West Nile virus cases in the following year.
 As drought can decrease fish and other populations that eat mosquito eggs, higher numbers of mosquitoes can result.
 Higher temperatures are linked to decreased time for replication and increased viral load in birds and mosquitoes.